HOMMinteractive/hommxmlsitemap/README.md

-# HOMMSitemap plugin for Craft CMS 3.x
+# HOMM XML Sitemap plugin for Craft CMS 3.x

 Craft 3 plugin that provides an easy way to enable and manage a XML sitemap for search engines like Google and Bing